d-bl/GroundForge/docs/random-stitches/index.md

 Between 1 and 5.
 The generated stitch can have 0 twists between two crosses, e.g. "cc".

 <span class="grid-container">
-The maximal number of twists at the front of the stitch, e.g. Tctc.
+The maximal number of twists at the front of the stitch.
 <input type="number" name="maxTwistsBefore" id="maxTwistsBefore" min="0" max="5" value="0" onchange="GF_Random.genVal(this)" ></span>
 Between 0 and 5.
+E.g. Tctc.
+The generated stitch can have 0 twists at the front, e.g. "ctc".
 Use 0 if no twists at the front of a stitch are required.
-The generated stitch can have 0 twists at the front, e.g. "ctc".

 <span class="grid-container">
-The maximal number of twists at the end of the stitch, e.g. ctcT.
+The maximal number of twists at the end of the stitch.
 <input type="number" name="maxTwistsAfter" id="maxTwistsAfter" min="0" max="5" value="2" onchange="GF_Random.genVal(this)" ></span>
 Between 0 and 5.
+E.g. ctcT.
+The generated stitch can have 0 twists at the end, e.g. "ctc".
 Use 0 if no twists at the end of a stitch are required.
-The generated stitch can have 0 twists at the end, e.g. "ctc".

 <p>
 <button class="button" type="button" onclick="document.getElementById('setRandomList').innerHTML = GF_Random.genRandomStitchList()">